simoninireland/epyc/paper.md

 contributed to a series of papers exploring networks and their processes (for example [@TB, @ClusteredTwoPathogen,
 @SymbioticAntagonisticClustered], and a book on network-based disease modelling [@em].
-While originally closely integrated into this system ``epyc`` is now a stand-alone domain-independent experimental management framework.
+While originally closely integrated into this system, ``epyc`` is now a stand-alone domain-independent experimental management framework.